Vickysug/spotted-app/README.md

         * `saveLocation()`: Saves the given location object. `Returns` location.
         * `findAll()`: Returns an array of all locations.
         * `findLocationById()`: Finds and returns the location with the given id.
 Returns `false` if location does not exist.
+        * `getLocationByPostId`: Finds location for the given id.
+Returns `false` if location does not exist.
   * **[Security Context](assets/js/security-context.js)**
     * This API implements user authentication, generates a token and saves it to sessionStorage.
     * The app supports user log out, which clears authentication token from sessionStorage.